vladbph/cymatix-doc/README.md

     GREETING = Hello!
     GREETING = Hi!
 ```
-Add section ***.prompt*** and then:
+By add section ***.prompt*** we can define user prompts:
 ```
 INTENT=<PROMPT VARIANT>
 ```
-In example above you can see that GREETING has three variants.
+In the example above you can see that GREETING has three variants.
 They will be selected randomly in order to create more human like interaction.
 It reads like this - 'when user greets me reply this'.
 Prompt text may contain slots/parameters values.
 ```
 .prompts
     NAVIGATE: Ok, I am starting navigation to {t_destination} by {t_car}
 ```
-Where ___t_destination___ and ___t_car___ are known slots/parameters.
-See section 4 for the example.
+Where ___t_destination___ and ___t_car___ are slots/parameters.
-Prompts purpose is to be able to respond to user.
-Also, prompt mechanism can be used to pass modified data to next deduction layer.
+Prompts purpose is twofold 1. to be able to respond to user.
+2. Prompt as a template with slot names to be passed to next layer in the deduction pipeline.
 This mechanism is a key for creating expert systems.
-The idea: You collect all the data from user in the form of slot values and then use prompt template to build the 'utterance' for the next model.
+The idea: You collect all the data from user in the form of slots and their values and then use prompt template to build the 'utterance' for the next model.
 ```json
 .prompts
     R$READY = {t_param1} {t_param2} {t_param3}...